 Clicking on any one of the markers on the map will open a dialog box with notes I paraphrased from the text.
 The CalTopo site supplies the tools for you to swap out the base layer and overlay all sorts of visuals, including park boundaries, forest fire information, and satellite imagery.
 Additionally, it is relatively simple to create your own custom PDF maps in as high or little detail as you like!

 Please note that I offer absolutely no guarantee that the instructions included with the map will keep you safe and happy on the Sierra High Route.
-I’ve done my best to interpret the route described by Roper, but I haven’t actually hiked it (yet).
-For a verified map set, I suggest Andrew Skurka’s work.
-I haven’t bought his maps, but I’ve read from others that his maps are high quality and worth having.
-That being said, this interactive map allows you to explore the route and learn a little about it.
-And if and when I traverse the SHR, I’ll be sure to update my notes here!
+I’ve done my best to interpret the route described by Roper, but I’ve only hiked three of the five sections and can’t (yet) vouch for the headwaters and canyon country sections.
+That being said, this interactive map allows you to explore the route from the safety of your home!